 Like to know more?

 Would you like to know more about our unique Yakult Ladies distribution system?
-Or perhaps how it is possible that a small bottle of Yakult contains a minimum of 6.5 billion Lactobacillus casei Shirota bacteria?
+Or perhaps how it is possible that a small bottle of Yakult contains a minimum of 20 billion L. casei Shirota bacteria?
 Then please see: